qdm12/My-Computing-course/04. Github/readme.md

   4. In the terminal, enter `touch requirements.txt` to create the file *requirements.txt* :new:
 2. Updating Github with your changes
   1. Enter `git add Vagrantfile requirements.txt`
-  2. Enter `git commit -m "Added initial Vagrantfile and requirements files"
+  2. Enter `git commit -m "Added initial Vagrantfile and requirements files"`
   3. Enter `git push`

+Time to use your brain and write [Python code][lesson_05] :snake:

 ## More advanced: Probably see that later on :dizzy_face:
 - Branches
   - `git checkout -b new-branch` to create a new branch`